turingschool/backend-curriculum-site/module2/intermission_work/index.md

 This Gist will be your submission for your intermission work.
 Each of the assignments includes a Check for Understanding that you must complete in your Gist.
 Some of the assignments will also ask you to include a link to a GitHub repo.

-**Deliverables are due 5:00 pm Saturday, June 27th.
+**Deliverables are due 5:00 pm the Saturday before the module begins.
 Submissions will not be accepted after that time.
 Prework must be completed in its entirety in order to attend class on Monday.**

 ## Assignments